orhanobut/scripts/README.md

+# buildreport
-BuildReport aggregates all data from each tool report and summarize them in html format in order to use it via email.
+Aggregates all data from each tool report and summarize them in html format in order to use it via email.
+Following information is provided:

 - **Pull request info**: Which commits are in the pull request
 - **Apk info**: All information about the apk.
 Comparison is also shown between prior the pull request and after